Clinical Psychologist

 Is what I say confidential?

 Any information that identifies you or that you give to your psychologist must be treated with utmost privacy and respect.
-Information you provide in a psychology session will be held in the strictest confidence and generally will not be available to others, such as schools or other third-parties, without your written permission.
+All details provided in a psychology session will be held in the strictest confidence and generally will not be available to others, such as schools or other third-parties, without your written permission.